pleasureman/testimprovement/article/resource_management_english.md

 Range: integers between 10 and 1000(including 10 and 1000)

-It is relevant to the cgroup/blkio/blkio.weight_device.
+It is relevant to the cgroup/blkio/blkio.weight_device file.

     $ docker run --blkio-weight-device "/dev/sda:1000" ubuntu:14.04 bash -c "cat /sys/fs/cgroup/blkio/blkio.weight_device"
     8:0 1000

-""8:0" is the device id of /dev/sda.
+"8:0" is the device id of /dev/sda.
 8 is major device id and 0 is minor device id.
 To get it by the following stat command.

     $ stat -c %t:%T /dev/sda
     8:0